Note: Rule changes (approved at the 2021 AGM) for the forthcoming season are highlighted in green

 - (iii) The provision of food after matches unless mutually agreed between the team captains beforehand not to do so.

-6.8 Should a club give a walk-over to another club, the latter club shall score FOUR points (8 sets and 48 games).
-The Committee shall, however, have power to ignore all the matches played by a club which does not fulfil all its engagements.
-(A walk-over shall only be recognised when signed match cards have been received by the appropriate Divisional Secretary from both captains concerned, acknowledging the walk-over).
+6.8 Should a Club give a walk-over to another club, the latter club shall score FOUR points (8 sets and 48 games).
+The Committee shall, however, have power to ignore all the matches played by a team which does not fulfil all its engagements.
+A walkover will only be recognised when the Appropriate Divisional Secretary has been advised of the situation by both team captains either by phone call or email.

 6.9 The home club shall provide for each match at least SIX new LTA official balls.
 Only balls manufactured for use during the same season as matches are to be played shall be used.